 Introduction

-Every two years the Department for Communities and Local Government (DCLG) produce household projections at a local-authority level by applying projected household formation rates to ONS population projections.
-We also use ‘Popgroup Demographic Forecasting Software’ to create household projections incorporating various local assumptions.
-For the latest Popgroup housing projections for Cumbria and districts please contact us.
-DCLG also provide a wide range of additional housing research, statistics, surveys and live data, while the ONS provide a housing statistics portal bringing together a wide range of official statistics on housing.
+Every two years the Office for National Statistics (ONS) produce household projections at a local-authority level by applying projected household formation rates to ONS population projections.
+The ONS also provide a a wide range of additional official statistics on housing.

 Data